Our bottom line

 How to apply

-Is the M&S Transfer Plus Credit Card right for you?
+Is the M&S Transfer Plus Credit Card a good choice for you?

 In a competitive balance transfer segment, the M&S Transfer Plus Credit Card has appeal.
 Its 29-month 0% interest period on balance transfers is competitive, even after taking the balance transfer fee into account.